dranjithmca/website_seyyone/seyyone/wp-content/plugins/astra-sites/readme.txt

 Once your website is generated, you have complete control over its content and layout.
 You can customize it as you would any other website, including changing colors, text, adding images, and creating new sections and pages.

+= How can I report a security bug? =

+We take plugin security extremely seriously.
+If you discover a security vulnerability, please report it in a safe and responsible manner.

+You can report the issue through our [Bug Bounty Program](https://brainstormforce.com/bug-bounty-program/).

 == Screenshots ==

 1. AI Website Builder - Starter Templates has been integrated with ZipWP - our innovative AI Website Builder to make building websites super easy.